 President and founder of EnSys Energy, Martin Tallett is internationally recognized as a leading consultant on refining and global oil markets.
 An established advisor to industry and government, he has also played a lead role in developing EnSys’ decision support software and services.
-A chemical engineer with operational, supply planning, management and systems experience with Exxon and Amoco proceeding the current thirty plus years in international consulting.
+A chemical engineer, operational, supply planning, management and systems experience with Exxon and Amoco preceded his forty years in international consulting.

-Among Mr. Tallett’s main activities has been his development of, and leadership, in integrated global supply industry modeling in the form of the EnSys WORLD oil model.
-This approach, continuously evolved and adapted to real world developments and issues over its 27 year track record, has established a proven and unique means to tackle important, strategic questions that are national, international and global in nature.
+Among Mr. Tallett’s main activities has been his leadership in integrated global supply sector modeling in the form of the EnSys WORLD Model®.
+This system, continuously evolved and adapted to real world developments and issues over its 30 year track record, has established a proven and unique means to tackle key, strategic questions affecting the industry that are national, international and global in nature.

-Mr. Tallett is a sought-after speaker at events such as the IEA-IEF-OPEC Symposium and major conferences.
-He received his B.S. in Chemical Engineering from University of Nottingham and is an active member of AI ChemE, IAEE and the Energy Institute.
+Mr. Tallett is a sought-after speaker at major conferences.
+He received his B.Sc. in Chemical Engineering from University of Nottingham and is an active member of AI ChemE, IAEE and the Energy Institute.
 International experience encompasses: USA, Canada, Latin America, Caribbean, Europe, North Africa, Middle East and India.
 Through his lead role in EnSys’ upstream affiliate, he has also become familiar with oil and gas production.

 To learn more about the projects that Mr. Tallett has led: Read More